SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 This value is stored in a local constant called ``amountToPad``.
 The function then adds ``amountToPad`` copies of the ``pad`` character to the left of the existing string and returns the result.
-It uses the ``string`` variable parameter for all of its string manipulation.
+It uses the ``string`` variable parameter for all its string manipulation.

 .. note::

-   The changes you make to a variable parameter do not persist beyond the end of each call to the function, and are not visible outside of the function's body.
+   The changes you make to a variable parameter do not persist beyond the end of each call to the function, and are not visible outside the function's body.
    The variable parameter only exists for the lifetime of that function call.

 .. _Functions_InOutParameters: